 You can picture it like this:

-It occurs when the decision of the customer does not align with their prior evaluation, and there are two general reasons post-purchase dissonance happens:
+➡️ It occurs when the decision of the customer does not align with their prior evaluation.
+There are two general reasons post-purchase dissonance happens:

-1) pre-purchase customer’s expectations about the product, service, or delivery weren’t met
+- pre-purchase customer’s expectations about the product, service, or delivery weren’t met,

-Dissonance reaches its highest level when your customers are feeling guilty about how they spent their money, and they aren’t able to make themselves feel better by justifying the purchase in any way.
+Dissonance reaches its highest level when your customers are feeling guilty about how they spent their money.
+Usually, they can’t make themselves feel better by justifying the purchase in any way (post purchase rationalization).

 The bigger they are, the harder they fall